CSbyGB/pentips/thick-client/thick-client.md

 - Copy the app in a VM you can control
 - Make a tunnel between your machine and the server where the app is installed
 - Test only in static and try to reproduce what you find on the server

+#### Other things worth trying

+- Install your tools in win vm and transfer them with the install folder to your target.

+#### How to transfer files

+Most of the time trasnfert via SMB should work see [here for how to do it](https://csbygb.gitbook.io/pentips/post-exploitation/file-transfers#smb), but you can also try other ways if it does not work.
+See [here for more ways](https://csbygb.gitbook.io/pentips/post-exploitation/file-transfers).

 ### Find the binaries and access them or bypass access if protected